Denver Nuggets Logo

 Denver Nuggets Logo 2019-Present

-Since 2019, the logo has been decorated with two golden pickaxes.
+Since 2019, the logo has been adorned with two golden picks.
 They are crossed in the center and occupy almost the entire middle.
-Between them, at the top, mountain peaks are visible, as if illuminated by the sun.
-Below, under the handles, is a basketball that looks like a globe.
-This effect is created thanks to lines that are very similar to meridians and parallels.
-A thin red line surrounds all central elements.
-It is followed by a wide strip with the phrase “Denver Nuggets.”
-There are stars between the upper and lower words.
-The logo is surrounded by a double border around the outer edge.
+Between them, in the upper part, mountain peaks are visible as if illuminated by the sun.
+Below the handles is a basketball that resembles a globe.
+This effect is created by lines very similar to meridians and parallels.
+A thin red line encircles all central elements.
+A wide stripe with the inscription “Denver Nuggets” follows it.
+Stars are placed between the top and bottom words.
+A double frame along the outer edge surrounds the logo.

 Font and Colors